The Offutt Enlisted Spouses Club, a 501(c)3 non-profit organization, is a private organization based at Offutt Air Force

 - Bingo, which is our longest running community project started in the 1960s.
 We first provided game night at German-American Home, then at Hillcrest Health Services properties and now the Eastern Nebraska Veterans Home.
 On one-night a month, OESC members and spouses call bingo for the residents, assist residents with filling out their cards and provide prizes to winners.

 - College scholarships, which started in 1972.
 Throughout the years, one to six scholarships have been awarded to military children graduating high school, or military spouses pursuing a degree.
 In 2019, OESC provided five $1,000 scholarships and six $1,000 scholarships in 2020.

-- Winter Wonderland, the holiday celebration which marked its 25th year in 2018.
-Transforming from a small breakfast to a night-time event with over 800 attendees, this spirited affair includes dinner, photos with Mr. and Mrs. Clause and an age-appropriate gift (valued at $15 or more).
+- Winter Wonderland, the holiday celebration which marked its 30th year in 2023.
+Transforming from a small breakfast to a night-time event with over 800 attendees, this spirited affair includes dinner, photos with Santa Claus and an age-appropriate gift (valued at $15 or more).

 Though those three projects receive the majority of our resources, the OESC participates in community outreach and service year-round, with different activities and organizations selected as beneficiaries every year.
-In 2019, we supported events like the Offutt Air Force Ball, the USSTRATCOM Army Birthday Ball, Senior Non-Commissioned Officer Induction Ceremony and various efforts related to the recovery from the March 2019 flooding.
+In past years we have supported events like the Offutt Air Force Ball, the USSTRATCOM Army Birthday Ball, Senior Non-Commissioned Officer Induction Ceremony and various efforts related to the recovery from the March 2019 flooding.
 We have remained active in 2020 and 2021 despite the COVID-19 global pandemic.

 To raise the funds for our charitable endeavors we have held fashion shows, done gift wrapping, held auctions, sold cookbooks—the first was in 1984 and worked the Offutt Air Show.
 We have also sold sweatshirts and T-shirts, held bake sales, sold roses and candy trees for Valentine’s Day.